Olgird/RJE/README.md

 ## Knowledge Graph

 Before running the system, you need to set up **Freebase** locally.
-Please follow the instructions in the [Freebase-Setup guide](https://github.com/GasolSun36/ToG/tree/main/Freebase).
+We will provide a link to a Freebase tutorial here after the publication of our follow-up paper.

 ## Installation